 $ virsh net-undefine <Name-Of-Inactive-Network>

 Virsh has a lot of commands and options.
-Learning to use Virsh command line throughly is just enough to setup a complete Virtual environment in Linux.
-You don't actualy need GUI applications.
+Learning to use Virsh command line tool thoroughly is just enough to setup a complete Virtual environment in Linux.
+You don't need any GUI applications.

 For more details, refer virsh man pages.

 Remembering all virsh commands is nearly impossible and also unnecessary.
 If you find it hard to perform all Kvm management tasks from command line, you can try graphical KVM management tools such as Virt-manager and Cockpit.